hedronvision/bazel-compile-commands-extractor/README.md

 ### Other Editors

 If you're using another editor, you'll need to follow the same rough steps as above: [get the latest version of clangd set up to extend the editor](https://clangd.llvm.org/installation.html#editor-plugins) and then supply the same flags as VSCode.
-We know people have had an easy time setting up this tool with other editors, like Emacs, for example.
+We know people have had an easy time setting up this tool with other editors, like Emacs and Vim+YouCompleteMe(YCM), for example.

 Once you've succeeded in setting up another editor—or set up `clang-tidy`, or otherwise seen anything that might improve this readme—we'd love it if you'd give back and contribute what you know!
 Just edit this `README.md` on GitHub and file a PR :)